Presidency of Benjamin Harrison: Technology and military modernization

 The United States Navy fell into obsolescence following the Civil War, though reform and expansion had begun under President Chester A. Arthur.
 When Harrison took office there were only two commissioned warships in the Navy.
 In his inaugural address he said, "construction of a sufficient number of warships and their necessary armaments should progress as rapidly as is consistent with care and perfection."
 Harrison's support for naval expansion was aided and encouraged by several naval officers, who argued that the navy would be useful for protecting American trade projecting American power.
 In 1890, Captain Alfred Thayer Mahan published The Influence of Sea Power upon History, an influential work of naval strategy that called for naval expansion; Harrison strongly endorsed it, and Mahan was restored to his position of President of the Naval War College.
 Secretary of the Navy Tracy spearheaded the rapid construction of vessels, and within a year congressional approval was obtained for building of the warships Indiana, Texas, Oregon and Columbia.
 By 1898, with the help of the Carnegie Corporation, no less than ten modern warships, including steel hulls and greater displacements and armaments, had transformed the United States into a legitimate naval power.
 Seven of these had begun during the Harrison term.

 The United States Army had also been largely neglected since the Civil War, despite the continuing American Indian Wars.
 When Harrison took office, there were roughly 28,000 officers and enlisted men, and much of the equipment was inferior to that of European armies.
 Secretary of War Proctor sought to institute several reforms, including an improved diet and the granting of furloughs, resulting in a decline of the desertion rate.
 Promotions for officers began to be granted based on the branch of service rather than on a regimental basis, and those subject to promotion were required to pass examinations.
 The Harrison administration also re-established the position of United States Assistant Secretary of War to serve as the second-ranking member of the War Department.
 Harrison's reform efforts halved the desertion rate, but otherwise the army remained in largely the same state at the end of his tenure.

 Standardization of place names

 By executive order, Harrison established the Board on Geographical Names in 1890.
 The board was tasked with standardizing the spelling of the names of communities and municipalities within the United States; most towns with apostrophes or plurals as part of their names were rewritten as singular (e.g. Weston's Mills became Weston Mills) and places that ended in "burgh" were truncated to end in "burg."
-In one particularly controversial case, a city in Pennsylvania was shortened from Pittsburgh to Pittsburg, only to reverse the decision 20 years later after local residents continued to use the "Pittsburgh" spelling.
+In one particularly controversial case, Pittsburgh in Pennsylvania was shortened to Pittsburg, only for the decision to be reversed 20 years later after local residents continued to use the "Pittsburgh" spelling.